 FAQ for Students

-A. It is a special academic program that places students in field experiences related to their majors or for career exploration.
-Co-op on your resume or job application signals an employer that you have combined education and work experience and have more to offer than the average job-seeker.
-Coop is a function of CareerLink (a UH Maui College students Career Resources center that provides assistance with internship assistance & career readiness skills and preparation for soliciting on/off campus employment).
-Visit us at Ka Lama Building, room 207, Monday-Thursday from 8:30 a.m. – 4 p.m. or schedule an appointment with us.
+A. It is a experiential work-based learning academic program that assists students with field experiences related to their academic major(s).
+Co-op on your resume or job application signals an employer that you have combined education and work or internship based experience and have more to offer than the average job-seeker.
+Coop is a function of CareerLink (a UH Maui College students Career Resource center that provides assistance with internship assistance, career readiness skills and preparation for soliciting employment).
+Visit us at Ka Lama Building, room 101, Monday-Thursday from 8:30 a.m. – 3:30 p.m. or schedule an appointment with us.
 For more information call 984-3318 or email careerLK@hawaii.edu.

 Q. Who can enroll in Co–op?